What is a Land Acknowledgment?

 The tribe or nation does not have to write the acknowledgment—that is the heart-work of the organization that wishes to offer respect and build relationship—but land acknowledgments should be created with guidance of representatives from the Indigenous tribe or nation local to the area.
 The Duwamish Tribe, the Indigenous people of Seattle where Saint Mark’s Cathedral is sited, encourages interested organizations to begin the process of writing land acknowledgments, and then seek clarification and feedback once a statement has been drafted.

-Land acknowledgment and support of the priorities of the tribe that lived and thrived in the land that is now Seattle—and are still here! (or the First Nations of wherever you may live!)—is a justice issue with heightened recognition now at this time of this nation’s, and our own, awareness of the ravages of white supremacy and racism.
+Land acknowledgment and support of the priorities of the tribe that lived and thrived—and are still here!—on the land that is now Seattle is a justice issue with heightened salience now, at this time of this nation’s, and our own, awareness of the ravages of white supremacy and racism.

 Land Acknowledgment at Saint Mark’s

 At Saint Mark’s, a Land Acknowledgment Committee was charged and overseen by the Vestry to develop land acknowledgment language that, in a spoken form, would initiate our services and gatherings, and, in written form, be included in our leaflets, signage, and other printed materials.
 The committee used information from the Native Governance Center, the website for the Duwamish Tribe, and land acknowledgments from other churches and nonprofit institutions as resources to create initial language that we felt best represented our intentions in the overture.
 The words are neither wildly original nor elaborate, but concise and authentic to our respect and our desire for building deeper and ongoing relationship.

 To this end, members of the committee visited the Duwamish Longhouse and Cultural Center to meet people one-on-one, to learn more and understand more about the Duwamish, their history, and the issues that are vital to them.
 The Dean of the cathedral, The Very Rev. Steven Thomason, spoke with Tribal Chairwoman Cecile Hansen to invite her input on how the land acknowledgment could best serve the interests of the Duwamish people (who advised brevity!)—and the pending version was brought to the Longhouse for input before final approval by the Vestry at its April 2021 meeting.